 Everyone knows what a diamond is, right?
 Sparkly, colourless gemstone, expensive, mined from deep holes in the ground, often used in engagement rings and fabulous jewellery, ‘girl’s best friend’, ‘forever’, and all that.

-If you’re going to get technical, you could describe it as being made from carbon, being one of the hardest naturally occurring substances, being used for industrial cutting as well as jewellery.
+There are many different types of diamond, but if you’re going to get technical, you could describe it as being made from carbon, being one of the hardest naturally occurring substances, being used for industrial cutting as well as jewellery.

 How about the fact that it’s 10 on the Moh hardness scale, it has a lattice structure of carbon atoms, held together with strong covalent bonds (which make it so hard), is largely impervious to impurities, and is formed in deposits of Kimberlite deep underground, under intense pressure and temperature, many millions of years ago.